-MAA certification ensures that an air system’s design meets appropriate safety requirements.
-A systematic, independent certification process is required for both new types of military registered air systems and for major changes to existing designs.
-This process is detailed within Regulatory Article 1500.
+To ensure that an Air System’s design meets appropriate safety requirements, a systematic, independent certification process is required for both new types of military registered Air Systems and for major changes to existing designs.

 6 Phase Approach

 The Military Air Systems Certification Process (MACP) certifies new UK military registered Air Systems and major changes to the type design of new and in-service Air Systems.

 The MACP comprises 6 phases, some of which may run concurrently.
 You can view the 6 Phase Approach document below.

 Outcomes of the MACP

 The potential outcomes of the MACP are shown below

 Up-issue of type certificate* or issue an Approved Design Change Certificate (ADCC)**